-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the UMF Department of Public Safety/Campus Police will post timely warnings to notify members of the community about serious crimes that occur on campus.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the UMF Department of Public Safety/Campus Police will post timely warnings to notify members of the community about serious crimes that occur within the University's Clery and Patrol geography (reasonably contiguous).
 Knowledge of such crimes will assist community members in making informed decisions about their personal safety and in preventing similar crimes from occurring.
 These warnings will be posted if a serious crime on campus constitutes an ongoing or continuing threat to the community.

 The decision to issue a timely warning shall be decided on a case-by-case basis in compliance with the Clery Act.
-The decision is made by the Incident Commander for the UMF Emergency Operations Center, the Vice President for Student Affairs and Enrollment Management and the Director of Public Safety/Chief of Police after considering all available facts, including whether the crime is considered a serious threat to students or employees and the risk of compromising law enforcement efforts.
-Consultation with the University of Maine System Legal Counsel Team on the issuance of a Timely Warning may occur.
+The decision is made by the UMF Clery Compliance Team (the Director of Public Safety/Chief of Police, the Vice President for Student Affairs and Enrollment Management and the Deputy Title IX Coordinator) after considering the following criteria: (1) one of the below listed crimes are reported; (2) the perpetrator has not been apprehended; (3) there is a substantial risk to the safety of other members of the campus community because of this crime; and (4) possible risk of compromising law enforcement effort.
+Consultation with the UMF Crisis Management Team Incident Command and/or the University of Maine System General Counsel on the issuance of a Timely Warning may occur.